HarmeetSingh1342/AutoMart/readme.md

 In this phase, the AutoMart backend was upgraded from using local JSON files to a real MongoDB Atlas cloud database.
 All CRUD operations for cars and users now use Mongoose models so data is saved and updated in the cloud.

 ### Database Setup
--Created a MongoDB Atlas free-tier cluster named AutoMartCluster.
+- `Created a MongoDB Atlas free-tier cluster named AutoMartCluster.`
--Installed mongoose and dotenv packages.
+- `Installed mongoose and dotenv packages.`
--Added a .env file with the MongoDB connection string and port number.
+- `Added a .env file with the MongoDB connection string and port number.`
--Added a new shared/middlewares/connect-db.js file that connects the app to MongoDB using Mongoose.
+- `Added a new shared/middlewares/connect-db.js file that connects the app to MongoDB using Mongoose.`
--Updated server.js to load environment variables and connect to MongoDB before starting the server.
+- `Updated server.js to load environment variables and connect to MongoDB before starting the server.`

 ### Mongoose Models
 ## Car Model: